-The Endless Battle for Bakhmut
+The endless battle for Bakhmut

 The streets of Chasiv Yar, a small town in eastern Ukraine, are nearly deserted.
 The occasional emergency vehicle or military transport is all that breaks the grey monotony of the setting, trundling down dirt roads choked with the thick mud of the summer thaw.
 In the near distance, the constant boom of Ukrainian artillery rings out, howitzers hurling their deadly payloads towards the nearby frontline.

 Just six or seven kilometres to the east lies Bakhmut, the fortress city that has become a sort of Ukrainian Stalingrad.
-Of two roads that still connect it to the outside world, one runs through Chasiv Yar, coming within less than a kilometer of Russian positions at one point.
-Even amidst the incredible violence on the frontline of the Russian invasion of Ukraine, nowhere else approaches the brutality of this sector.
+Of two roads that still connect it to the outside world, one runs through Chasiv Yar, coming within less than a kilometre of Russian positions at one point.
+Even amidst the incredible violence on the front line of the Russian invasion of Ukraine, nowhere else approaches the brutality of this sector.

 Incredibly, civilian life still continues in Chasiv Yar.
 Of its roughly 15,000 inhabitants before the war, perhaps 1,500 remain, local officials estimate.
 They spend their days in basements hiding from the shells, emerging only to visit the store or one of the city’s humanitarian aid points.